ws1994/shanwang.github.io/_pages/about.md

 - **Dec.
 2023** Two INFOCOM 2024 papers on Blockchain accepted!
 - **Nov.
 2023** I will serve as a TPC member for IEEE International Conference on Blockchain and Cryptocurrency (ICBC) 2024!
 - **July.
 2023** I will serve as a TPC member for IEEE International Conference on Mobility, Sensing and Networking (MSN) 2023, Track of Security, Privacy, Trust and Blockchain!
+- **May.
+2023** I join the Department of Computing at The Hong Kong Polytechnic University as a Postdoctoral Fellow!

 ## Professional Experience